Package Leaflet: Information for the User

 Step6: After the injection

 Dispose of the used pre-filled syringein the sharps container immediately after use.
-If you are unsure, ask your pharmacist.
+If you have any questions, ask your pharmacist.

-If the injection is administered by a caregiver, this person should also handle the pre-filled syringe with care to avoid accidental needlestick injuries and potential infection transmission.
+If the injection is administered by a caregiver, this person should also handle the syringe with care to avoid accidental needlestick injuries and possible infection transmission.

-Keep this medicine and the sharps container out of the reach and sight of children.
+Keep this medication and the sharps container out of the sight and reach of children.

 Read these instructions carefully and follow them step by step.